Voting in Nevada

 - Other forms of identification may be used; please check with your County Clerk/Registrar of Voters for other acceptable forms of identification

-If you’re a first-time voter, didn’t include a copy of ID when you registered, and didn’t provide a valid driver’s license number or social security number on your application, be sure to bring one of the following:
+If you’re a first-time voter, didn’t include a copy of ID when you registered, and didn’t provide a valid driver’s license number or social security number on your application, or if your identification does not include your address, be sure to bring one of the following:

 - A current photo ID that shows your address